Vaishnavi18292310/Twitter-Sentiment-Analysis-/README.md

 📊**Dataset**

-The project utilizes the twitter_data.csv dataset.
-This dataset comprises tweets annotated with:
+The dataset used is `twitter_data.csv`, which contains tweets labeled with:

-    +0: Denoting Negative sentiment
+- `0` : Negative sentiment

-    +4: Denoting Positive sentiment
+- `4` : Positive sentiment

-Please ensure your dataset includes at least the following columns:
+Ensure the dataset contains at least:

-    +text: The actual tweet content.
+- `text` : The tweet content

-    +targett: The corresponding sentiment label (0 or 4).
+- `target` : Sentiment label (0 or 4)

-date: The date of the tweet, crucial for time-based trend analysis.
+- `date` : Date of tweet (used in trend analysis)

 🚀 How to Run
 Follow these steps to set up and run the project locally: